 1. For withheld income tax on wages, you are considered to have paid one-fourth of these amounts on each payment due date unless you can show otherwise.
-If you treat withholding as paid for estimated tax purposes when it was actually withheld, you must check Box c in Part I and complete and attach Form N-210 to your return.
+If you treat withholding as paid for estimated tax purposes when it was actually withheld, do the following:

+a.
+Check box D in Part I.